 This data can be implemented in a variety of formats and is often customizable depending on the client’s needs.
 Whether they want to manage a full file, make real-time API calls, or a combination of the two, the data delivery can be flexible

-When it comes to local analytics, companies should look for these three things when selecting a data partner:
+When it comes to local analytics, companies should look for these four things when selecting a data partner:

 a.
 Data Quality – where is the data sourced from?
 How is the data validated? what quality checks are in place for the data?